MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/advanced.md

 #### Linux Containers on Windows

 **NEW:** We are working to make it possible to run Linux and Windows containers side-by-side _without the Moby Linux VM_.
 See this [blog post about Linux Containers on Windows (LCOW)](https://blog.docker.com/2017/11/docker-for-windows-17-11/) for details.
+> NOTE: LCOW is deprecating the Moby Linux VM, and it will utilize the default HNS "nat" internal vSwitch.

-#### Moby Linux VMs use DockerNAT switch with Docker for Windows (a product of [Docker CE](https://www.docker.com/community-edition)) instead of HNS internal vSwitch
+#### Moby Linux VMs use DockerNAT switch with Docker for Windows (a product of [Docker CE](https://www.docker.com/community-edition))

-Docker for Windows (the Windows driver for the Docker CE engine) on Windows 10 will use an Internal vSwitch named 'DockerNAT' to connect Moby Linux VMs to the container host.
-Developers using Moby Linux VMs on Windows should be aware that their hosts are using the DockerNAT vSwitch rather than the vSwitch that is created by the HNS service (which is the default switch used for Windows containers).
+Docker for Windows (the Windows driver for the Docker CE engine) on Windows 10 will use an internal vSwitch named 'DockerNAT' to connect Moby Linux VMs to the container host.
+Developers using Moby Linux VMs on Windows should be aware that their hosts are using the DockerNAT vSwitch rather than the "nat" vSwitch that is created by the HNS service (which is the default switch used for Windows containers).

 #### To use DHCP for IP assignment on a virtual container host enable MACAddressSpoofing
->  _MAC address spoofing is required for l2bridge and transparent network drivers **as well as Kubernetes**_

 If the container host is virtualized, and you wish to use DHCP for IP assignment, you must enable MACAddressSpoofing on the virtual machine's network adapter.
 Otherwise, the Hyper-V host will block network traffic from the containers in the VM with multiple MAC addresses.
 You can enable MACAddressSpoofing with this PowerShell command:
 ```